Painted-Fox/jekyll-category-feeds/README.md

     | | | |- atom.xml
     | |- atom.xml

-The `feeds/atom.xml` will contain posts from all categories.
+The `feeds/atom.xml` file will contain posts from all categories.

 Contributing
 ------------